Get started with homeschooling with this easy-peasy guide!

 To find your state's homeschool regulations, you can either do a Google search or visit the HSLDA (Home School Legal Defense Association) website.
 HSLDA has each state's regulations very clearly written out in an easy to navigate format.
 Click here to find your state.

 Below is a screenshot from HSLDA's website to give you an idea of the information they have available.
-I just chose Wyoming at random to show you how each state's info is set up.

 In addition, HSLDA has a plethora of information and FAQs available to help find answers to your questions.